google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 • set eyelets and snaps

-• punch holes in plastic, metal, leather, etc. As long as the material fits in its jaws and is not made of something indestructible, you can usually punch a hole in it
+• punch holes in plastic, metal, leather, chipboard, and tin.
+As long as the material fits in its jaws and is not made of something indestructible, you can usually punch a hole in it with your Crop-a-Dile.

 • dry emboss things